niole/microclimate-api/src/server/interface/README.md

 ## Peripheral

-- peripheral setup for a user, for a type of peripheral
+- peripheral setup for a user, for a type of peripheral, and deployment
-- save/update/delete single peripheral for user/deployment
+- save/delete single peripheral for user/deployment, don't see much reason for update

 ## User